rapidsai-community/notebooks-contrib/README.md

 ## Intro
 Welcome to the contributed notebooks repo! (formerly known as Notebooks-Extended)

 The purpose of this collection of notebooks is to help users understand what RAPIDS has to offer, learn why, how, and when including RAPIDS in a data science pipeline makes sense, and contain community contributions of RAPIDS knowledge.
-The difference between this repo and the [Notebooks Repo](https://github.com/rapidsai/notebooks) are
+The difference between this repo and the [Notebooks Repo](https://github.com/rapidsai/notebooks) are:
-1. These are vetted, community-contributed notebooks (includes RPAIDS team member contributions).
+1. These are vetted, community-contributed notebooks (includes RAPIDS team member contributions).
 1. These notebooks won't run on airgapped systems, which is one of our container requirements.
 Many RAPIDS notebooks use additional PyData ecosystem packages, and include code for downloading datasets, thus they require network connectivity.
 If running on a system with no network access, please download all the data that you plan to use ahead of time or simply use the [core notebooks repo](https://github.com/rapidsai/notebooks).

 ## Installation